 Come watch half a dozen tough men display their amazing strength, skill and stamina.
 It’s a pretty local bunch of guys who compete.
 “It’s always a fun show for the whole family,” says Bisbey, “kind of a day in the woods.”

-The Greg Bisbey Logging Exhibition takes place after the parade on July 4th, at 2:00 p.m.
+The Greg Bisbey Logging Exhibition takes place after the parade on July 4th, at 2:00 p.m. and on Saturday the 5th at 2:00pm.
 It will be at the same location of the vacant lot at the corner of State Street, across from Wood’s Logging Supply.

 We’d like to thank the Sedro-Woolley Masonic Lodge for the use of their lot.